Pay & Entitlements

 What Clothing Allowance is

-Initial allowances (Standard Initial and Special Initial) are paid to enlisted members at entry into active duty to establish the member's initial sea-bag / issue.
+The Standard Initial allowance is provided to enlisted members at entry into active duty to establish the member's initial sea-bag / issue.
+The Special Initial allowance (Navy, Air Force, and Space Force only — not Army or Marine Corps) is provided instead when a member attains a status requiring uniforms of a different style, such as advancement to Navy Chief Petty Officer, assignment to the U.S. Navy Band or Naval Academy Band, or selection for specified officer-training programs (¶3.3–3.5).
 Replacement allowances (Basic and Standard) are paid periodically thereafter to offset the cost of replacing worn-out uniform items.

 Why rates differ by branch and gender

 Each service branch issues its own sea-bag list; the DFAS rate tables therefore publish different totals by branch.
-Within each branch, male and female rates differ because the authorized issue items are slightly different (e.g., skirts/slacks, maternity uniforms where authorized).
+Within each branch, male and female rates differ because the required issue items differ (maternity uniforms are handled separately, through a supplementary clothing allowance payable no more than once every 3 years).

 Tax treatment